karucore/karucore.github.io/src/content/posts/benchmarking-karu-openssl.md

 [OpenSSL](https://openssl.org/) is the de facto standard cryptographic library for Linux systems.
 Hence, it is natural to use it for benchmarking the impact of our basic cryptographic features.

-I was very happy to notice that the stock OpenSSL 3.5.6 shipped with RISC-V Debian (trixie) already has comprehensive support for the Zvk vector crypto extensions.
+I was very happy to discover that the stock OpenSSL 3.5.6 shipped with RISC-V Debian (trixie) already has comprehensive support for the Zvk vector crypto extensions.
 Well, this shouldn't be so surprising -- they were ratified in 2023, and are now fully supported in both GCC and LLVM toolchains.
 For more information about these extensions, see  [Chapter 33 of the Unprivileged ISA spec](https://docs.riscv.org/reference/isa/v20260120/unpriv/vector-crypto.html).

 ##	OpenSSL ``Processor Capabilities Vector''